Who Is a Fulbright Student Grantee?

 What benefits does the Fulbright U.S. Student grantee receive?

-The grantee receives a monthly grant (EUR 1000 -1500) and a travel allowance (USD 1600) through the Fulbright program as well as additional support services, networking opportunities and an accident and health benefit.
+The grantee receives a monthly grant (EUR 1000 -1500), a travel allowance (USD 1600), and a residence permit allowance through the Fulbright program as well as additional support services, networking opportunities, and a supplemental accident and health benefit.

 What Is the Role of the Finnish Host Institution?